ejgallego/jscoq-builds/README.md

 ## JsCoq

-See JsCoq's license for more details
+See JsCoq's license for more details:

 ````
 License: AGPL-3+ (Parts CC-BY 3.0)
 Copyright: 2015, MINES ParisTech
 ````

-External parts are under their own license.
+External parts distributed with JsCoq are under their own license, see the JsCoq repository for more information.

+# License of Coq packages:

-## Ssreflect
+## Math-Comp

 ````
 (* (c) Copyright 2006-2015 Microsoft Corporation and Inria.                  *)
 (* Distributed under the terms of CeCILL-B.                                  *)
 ````